 Authentic Moroccan prix fixe served among exotic decor with belly dancers performing.

 (1977) Pat and Lorraine’s 4720 Eagle Rock Blvd, Los Angeles, CA 90041.

 Mid ’70s diner serving breakfast & lunch.
 Opening scene of Reservoir Dogs filmed here.

 (1977) Buchanan Arms Restaurant & Pub 2013 W Burbank, Burbank, CA 91506.
 Traditional British pub grub in a comfortable room with colonial-revival wooden chairs & red leather booths.
 It had an exterior “facelift” in 2015 and replaced its cool old 1970s sign with a new one.
 The inside still has some of its ’70s character left.

 (1977) Brogino’s 2423 Artesia Blvd, Redondo Beach, CA 90278.
-Cozy, old school Italian-American with red leather booths, walls covered with photos, murals on the ceiling & outside wall and a bar with colonial revival stools.
+Cozy, old school Italian-American with wood paneled walls covered with photos, tan leather booths and murals on the ceiling & outside wall.
+It has a bar with overhanging ’70s stained glass light fixtures.

 (1977) Giamela’s Lamplighter 9110 De Soto Ave, Chatsworth, CA 91311.
 Late ’70s diner-style restaurant with attached lounge.
 This location merged with Giamela’s subs in the early ’90s.

 (1977) Mary & Robbs Westwood Cafe 1453 Westwood Blvd, Los Angeles, CA 90024.
 Cafe with redwood planked walls, booths and a long eating counter, serving diner fare.
 The original vintage signs have been replaced.